 So how can we stop this happening?
 Choosing the right pillow can make a huge difference.
 The right pillow for you may not be the right pillow for someone else so it’s important to try different styles and levels of firmness in order to support your head in a neutral position when you sleep.
 Try to ensure that your head is not sinking too low, raised too high or unsupported due to a really soft pillow as all of these factors can contribute to muscle stiffness.
 Men’s Health‘s sports medicine adviser Bill Hartman suggests that sleeping on your back is the best position, stating ‘The pillow supports your head and neck, but doesn’t push it forward’.
 If you do happen to wake up with a sore neck, take some anti-inflammatory painkillers such as ibuprofen and try to do some gentle neck exercises to loosen it.

 Similarly, with neck pain, middle and lower back pain after sleeping are almost always attributed to improper support.
-Waking up with a stiff back in the morning can also be related to poor posture, which can be helped by choosing the right mattress, check out our Bed and Mattress Guide to find out what the most appropriate firmness level is for you based on your sleeping position.
+Waking up with a stiff back in the morning can also be related to poor posture, which can be helped by choosing the right mattress firmness level.
+Check out our personal comfort guide to find out what the most appropriate firmness level is for you based on your sleeping position.